Basil Moreau: Ministry

-In 1823, he became professor of philosophy at the minor seminary of Tessé (today the Museum of Tessé in Le Mans).
+In 1823, Moreau became professor of philosophy at the minor seminary of Tessé (today the Museum of Tessé in Le Mans).
 Then in 1825 he taught at St Vincent Seminary and later became the vice-rector and spiritual director.
 As most of the pastors and teachers in France before the Revolution were priests and religious forced into exile, by the 1820s most of the nation was ill-catechized, illiterate, and without benefit of the sacraments.
-Restoration of the Church was the principal theme and work of Fr.
-Moreau's life.
-As a young priest and throughout his life, Basil was an effective preacher who preached parish missions and offered the sacraments on an itinerant basis to rekindle the neglected faith in towns and villages throughout the region.
+Restoration of the Church was the principal theme and work of Moreau's life.
+As a young priest and throughout his life, Moreau was an effective preacher who preached parish missions and offered the sacraments on an itinerant basis to rekindle the neglected faith in towns and villages throughout the region.

 In 1835, he was assigned to be the assistant superior of the seminary at Le Mans, where he was a popular and inspiring professor of theology.
 He founded a group of priests within the Diocese of Le Mans to assist diocesan clergy in his various endeavors to re-invigorate the Church, especially preaching parish missions.
 He called them the Society of Auxiliary Priests.
-In the same year, an older priest of the same diocese, Fr.
-Jacques-Francois Dujarié, who fifteen years before, in 1820, had founded a band of young men to re-establish and teach in the schools throughout the region, handed responsibility for them over to Fr.
-Moreau on account of his failing health.
+In the same year, an older priest of the same diocese, Jacques-Francois Dujarié, who fifteen years before, in 1820, had founded a band of young men to re-establish and teach in the schools throughout the region, handed responsibility for them over to Moreau on account of his failing health.
 While not technically religious because they had not made a novitiate or taken public vows, these young men were known as the Brothers of St. Joseph.

 Foundation of Holy Cross

-Following the developments of 1835 which placed in Fr.
-Moreau's hands all the pieces of a nascent religious community, he began to lay the groundwork for just that.
-In 1837, under the leadership of Fr.
-Moreau, the Brothers of St. Joseph and the Society of Auxiliary Priests joined by signing together the "Fundamental Pact of Union", becoming two equal societies in one community, the Congregation of Holy Cross.
+Following the developments of 1835, which placed in Moreau's hands all the pieces of a nascent religious community, he began to lay the groundwork for just that.
+In 1837, under the leadership of Moreau, the Brothers of St. Joseph and the Society of Auxiliary Priests joined by signing together the "Fundamental Pact of Union", becoming two equal societies in one community, the Congregation of Holy Cross.

 The congregation took its name from the neighborhood of Sainte-Croix in Le Mans, where the 12th-century church, Notre-Dame de Sainte-Croix, was to become the mother church of the new foundation.
 Holy Cross, following the example of its founder, would be ultramontane in its outlook, even adopting at the behest of Pope Pius IX the Roman collar and the black cape for the priest (which is identical to the pope's, but in black).

 Foundations of sisters

-There is evidence that Fr.
-Dujarié's dream was to found a religious community of three societies, priests, brothers, and sisters under one rule and one superior general.
-Fr.
-Moreau made good on that vision by founding in 1841 a third society within the Congregation, that of the sisters.
+There is evidence that Dujarié's dream was to found a religious community of three societies, priests, brothers, and sisters under one rule and one superior general.
+Moreau made good on that vision by founding in 1841, with Léocadie Gascoin, a third society within the Congregation, that of the sisters.
 Today, there are three distinct congregations of women religious: the Marianites of Holy Cross (France), Sisters of the Holy Cross (United States), and Sisters of Holy Cross (Canada).